200+ Years' Experience

 In the country

-Heading out of the city, the village of Grantchester, of the ITV series fame is a must visit.
+Heading out of the city, the village of Grantchester, of the ITV series fame, is a must-visit.
 This beautiful, traditional English village is only a few minutes from the centre of Cambridge.
-Set on the River Cam, Grantchester was home to war poet, Rupert Brooke.
-The village has played host to a number of famous people and is also home to Grantchester Meadows, one of the most beautiful open spaces in the area, as well as Byron’s Pool, a pond where Lord Byron is said to have swum.
-The village is now home to a handful of pubs and restaurants and a tearoom.
-Bourn, eight miles from Cambridge, is another pretty and traditional village, and is home to Cambridgeshire Country Club, which offers a gym, spa, pool, steam room and sauna as well as three different restaurants.
-Other villages worth a visit include Barrington, Thriplow and the Shelfords.
+Set on the River Cam, Grantchester was home to war poet Rupert Brooke.
+The village is also home to Grantchester Meadows, one of the most beautiful open spaces in the area, as well as Byron's Pool, a pond where Lord Byron is said to have swum.
+The village has a handful of pubs and restaurants, and the famous Orchard Tea Garden.

 Bikes in bike rack